MelvinCERBA/CryptoViz/SparksApp/README.md

 1. Install Docker
 2. Clone this repository
 3. Build and run the local Kafka cluster (confluent platform) : `docker compose up -d` in ./kafka_cluster
-4. Build and run the spark cluster, submit the spark app to the cluster: `docker compose up -d` at root
+4. Build and run the spark cluster, submit the spark app to the cluster: `docker compose build --no-cache && docker compose up -d` at root
 5. Simply modify you script, and down/up the spark containers to see the result.

 You can see the output of the app in the logs of the spar-submitter container in Docker Desktop.